rjp23/rjp23.github.io/_pages/publications.md

 ## Test

-{% for publi in site.publications %}
+{% for publi in site.publications reversed %}
 {{ publi.citation }}
 {% endfor %}